eyesofkids/atom-packages-list/README.md

 - cht.txt

-### excluded some useful extensions

-- [sync-settings](https://atom.io/packages/sync-settings): for backup settings.
-You need a github account.

 ## Note

 - atom-ternjs: if it isn't worked, downgrade to 0.14.2 version.
+- [sync-settings](https://atom.io/packages/sync-settings): for backup settings.
+You need a github account
 - [nuclide](https://atom.io/packages/nuclide): contains many extensions. (!!NOTE: some features are NOT supported Windows)

 ## Changlog